swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. note:: If you entered an ‘absent (awaiting)’ consent prior to an ‘absent (documented refusal)’ consent and you entered ‘full’ in data collection, be sure to change this to ‘minimal’ prior to enter the ‘absent (documented refusal)’ IC.

-IC form: different forms are available:
+Different tyoes of IC forms available:
 ---------------------------------------------

   * Adolescents (For adolescents with actual age and developmental age more than or equal to 14 to less than 18 years)